-My name is Christopher (“Chris”) Taylor.
-I am an attorney who is committed to providing the highest level of service and focus during your time of need.
+My name is Christopher “Chris” Taylor and I am a divorce attorney and family law attorney practicing in Jacksonville, FL.
+I also maintain a Taylor Law location in St. Augustine, FL to serve residents of St. Johns County.
+As a divorce and family law attorney I am committed to providing the highest level of service and focus during your time of need.
 I serve as both your lawyer and counselor when you are going through divorce and family law issues.
-Most clients have not dealt with family law issues on a regular basis (or ever), so there is often a lot of stress and uncertainty associated with the process.
-Since I practice divorce and family law exclusively, I can offer an informed perspective on both the legal and interpersonal issues associated with your case.
+Most clients have not dealt with family law issues on a regular basis (or ever), so there is often stress and uncertainty associated with the process.
+Since I practice divorce and family law exclusively, I offer an informed perspective on both the legal and interpersonal issues associated with your case.

 I work with you to develop an individualized approach to your case.
 Each case is unique, just like every client is unique.
 When you hire me, I serve as your point of contact throughout the representation.
 Unlike many larger firms, your case will not be assigned to a younger attorney or paralegal.
 When you have a concern, I am there for you as your lawyer.
 I will know you and the facts of your case when you call, text or e-mail.
-By limiting my case load and overhead, and using technology to streamline my workflow, I am typically able to provide better service, usually at lower prices than larger firms.
+I limit my caseload and overhead (while using technology to streamline my workflow) with the goal of providing better and more personalized service.

 My practice philosophy is to first seek amicable resolution without over litigating cases.
-Typically cases that settle early cost less and preserve working relationships between the parties when children are involved.
+Typically, cases that settle early cost less and preserve working relationships between the parties.
+This is particularly important when children are involved.
 While my philosophy is grounded in doing what is best for the client and children through the pursuit of an amicable resolution, I am also prepared to take your case to trial when necessary.

 Many firms charge for an initial consultation.
-I offer one free initial forty-five-minute consultation to allow potential clients to get to know me and how my firm operates prior to spending their money.
+I offer one free initial forty-five minute consultation to allow potential clients to get to know me and how my firm operates prior to spending money.
 If you have questions about divorce or family law, I welcome the opportunity to speak with you.
-Please call or contact me through this website to schedule a free initial consultation.
+Please call or contact me through the website to schedule a free initial consultation.

 Colorado (Inactive), 1999